SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

   ("racis*" OR "sexis*" OR "xenophob*" OR "homophob*" OR "transphob*" OR "ageism" OR "agism" OR "hate speech" OR "religious discrimination" OR "ableis*" OR "misogyny*" OR "egalitar*" OR "anti discriminat*" OR "antidiscriminat*" OR "non-discriminat*")
 )

-NOT "pyrolysis" OR "species-poor" OR "species poor" OR "nuclear science" )
 ```